Total Health Systems

 Frequently Asked Questions About Scoliosis

 Chiropractic care cannot cure scoliosis but can effectively manage symptoms, reduce pain, and potentially slow progression.
-Many patients experience improved mobility, posture, and quality of life with regular treatment.

 Yes, when performed by experienced chiropractors.
 We use gentle, specific techniques appropriate for scoliotic spines.